 A Volunteering Guide for Healthcare Students: The Benefits of Giving Back

 Volunteerism intends to make the world a better place.
-But the benefits of volunteering often go far beyond philanthropy—especially for healthcare students.
+But the benefits of volunteering often go far beyond philanthropy.

 Perhaps most importantly to students, engaging in volunteerism is associated with higher chances of gaining employment—particularly in rural areas.
 Volunteers frequently enjoy an expanded network of professional contacts and potential job references, exposure to additional career opportunities, job skill development, additional work experience, and a competitive edge in the job market.